 Technical indicators are often rendered as a pattern that can overlay a stock’s price chart to predict the market trend, and whether the stock would be considered “overbought” or “oversold.”
 There are countless stock technical indicators in existence, and it can quickly become overwhelming to learn them all.
 It might be more useful to focus on a handful of the most popular trading tools so you can execute a strategy that works for you.

 To start trading stocks and gain a hands-on understanding of how technical indicators work, you can open a brokerage account online with SoFi Invest®.
-You can trade stocks, fractional shares, exchange-traded funds (ETFs), IPO shares, and cryptocurrencies right from your laptop or phone.
+You can trade stocks, fractional shares, exchange-traded funds (ETFs), and IPO shares right from your laptop or phone.
 As a SoFi member, you will have access to many online resources — including financial professionals who can guide you in your financial journey.
 Get started now!

 Photo credit: iStock/staticnak1983